Computing: Computer engineering

 Computer engineering is a discipline that integrates several fields of electrical engineering and computer science required to develop computer hardware and software.
 Computer engineers usually have training in electronic engineering (or electrical engineering), software design, and hardware-software integration, rather than just software engineering or electronic engineering.
 Computer engineers are involved in many hardware and software aspects of computing, from the design of individual microprocessors, personal computers, and supercomputers, to circuit design.
 This field of engineering includes not only the design of hardware within its own domain, but also the interactions between hardware and the context in which it operates.

 Software engineering

-Software engineering (SE) is the application of a systematic, disciplined and quantifiable approach to the design, development, operation, and maintenance of software, and the study of these approaches.
+Software engineering is the application of a systematic, disciplined, and quantifiable approach to the design, development, operation, and maintenance of software, and the study of these approaches.
 That is, the application of engineering to software.
 It is the act of using insights to conceive, model and scale a solution to a problem.
 The first reference to the term is the 1968 NATO Software Engineering Conference, and was intended to provoke thought regarding the perceived software crisis at the time.
-Software development, a widely-used and more generic term, does not necessarily subsume the engineering paradigm.
+Software development, a widely used and more generic term, does not necessarily subsume the engineering paradigm.
 The generally accepted concepts of Software Engineering as an engineering discipline have been specified in the Guide to the Software Engineering Body of Knowledge (SWEBOK).
 The SWEBOK has become an internationally accepted standard in ISO/IEC TR 19759:2015.